MarcoAAlmeida/marcoaalmeida.github.io/content/stack/index.md

+---
+title: "Stack"
+description: "Some technologies powering this blog"
+isUsedBy: "/stack"
+head: true
+---

 # Stack

-Some technologies powering this blog
+Some technologies powering this blog v2

 ::stackGallery
 ::